Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Semisimplicity for interpolating partition categories

 Note that $p\leq q$, if $p$ can be obtained by coarsening the block structure of $q$ and we say that $p$ is \emph{coarser} than $q$.
 Moreover, the meet $p\wedge q$ of $p$ and $q$ exists in $P(k,l)$ and is the \emph{common coarsening}, i.e. the finest partition which is coarser than both $p$ and $q$.

 \begin{lemma} Let $\cC$ be a category of partitions.
 Then $\cC$ is closed under common coarsenings if and only if $\cC$ is group-theoretical. \end{lemma}

 \begin{proof} If $\cC$ is closed under coarsening, then it contains $\primarypart$, since this partition is a coarsening of the partition $\twoblockspart$, which is contained in any category of partitions.
-See \cite[Lemma 2.3.]{RW14} for the opposite inclusion. \end{proof}
+See \cite[Lem.~2.3]{RW14} for the opposite implication. \end{proof}

-\begin{lemma} Let $\cC$ be a group-theoretical category of partitions $\cC$ and $k\in \NN_0$.
-Then the poset $\cC(k)=\cC(0,k)$ has a meet-semilattice with respect to the refinement order. \end{lemma}
+\begin{corollary} Let $\cC$ be a group-theoretical category of partitions $\cC$ and $k\in \NN_0$.
+Then the poset $\cC(k)=\cC(0,k)$ has a meet-semilattice structure with respect to the refinement order. \end{corollary}

-This allows us to give a condition for the semisimplicity of $\RepCt$, see \cite[Lemma 8.2.]{Kn07}.
+Let us denote the M\"obius functions of all the posets $\cC(k)$ by $\mu_\cC$ (omitting the $k$).
+This allows us to give a condition for the semisimplicity of $\RepCt$, see \cite[Lem.~8.2]{Kn07}.

-\begin{lemma} Let $\cC$ be an group-theoretical category of partitions.
+\begin{lemma} Let $\cC$ be a group-theoretical category of partitions.
 Then $\RepCt$ is semisimple if and only

 \end{lemma}